CameronHonis/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is the process of defining variables inside a scope with the intention of having it garbage collected after the scope is executed.
 2. Study the following code, then answer the questions below.
 ```js
 function personalDice(name){
   return function(){